alexeysas/sdc-mpc/README.md

 ## Model

-THe project is based on the simple kinematic model.
+The project is based on the simple kinematic model.
 The vehicle state in kinematic model include for parameters [x,y,ψ,v]

 x - x coordinate of the vehicle